MediaKraken/MediaKraken/testing/README.md

     This is used to view logs as they are output via MK programs

 # debian bullseye
-apt install python3-dotenv python3-pip wget cloc shellcheck pip3 install pylint pyflakes bandit
+apt-get install python3-dotenv python3-pip wget cloc shellcheck pip3 install pylint pyflakes bandit

 Run the following tests from under the MediaKraken_CI